cmwaura/sg-cron-datapoint/README.md

 # sg-cron-datapoint

-This repo contains a command-line tool that creates a data point on one or more Shotgun Sites.
-The data point is customizable and can be used to track and count field data from other Shotgun entities:
+This repo contains a command-line tool that creates data points on one or more Shotgun Sites.
+The data points are customizable and can be used to track and count field data from other Shotgun entities:

 ![](data_point.jpg?raw=true)